ClarenceJordanIII/auto_apply_chrome_extension-/README.md

-# 🚀 Job Auto Apply Extension - Intelligent Job Application Assistant
+# 🚀 Auto Job Apply - Intelligent Job Application Assistant

 **Transform your job search with AI-powered automation that applies to jobs with human-like intelligence.**